i12cu84/Financial-Credit-Analysis-Graduation-Project-Python/README.md

 # Undergraduate-Graduation-Project

+Project C of 2020 Shenzhen Cup Mathematical Modeling (National Competition),

-This is my 2022 undergraduate graduation design source code and thesis
+is my 2022.6 undergraduate graduation design source code and thesis.

 The code folder is the source code